Publishing web maps and web scenes

 # connect to your GIS

-# Create an anonymous connection to ArcGIS Online to search for contents
+# Create a connection to ArcGIS Online to search for contents

 # Create a connection to your portal for publishing